The average feeding window for a Westerner is…

 Fermented foods will also help rejuvenate the population of enzymes that the gut lost while you were fasting.

-Smoothies are an easy opportunity to not only break down the food you want to eat into easily digestible micronutrients, but also to pack different foods into one gentle drink.
+Smoothies are an easier opportunity to not only break down the food you want to eat into easily digestible micronutrients, but also to pack plenty of different foods into one gentle drink.

 It’s important to give as much thought to how you’re breaking your fast as you did to maintain it.